Ahket-net/docs/MD/Marketing and Sales.md

 - Assumptions:
    - Verification Fee=$10.
-   - Note that Ahket only earns the Network Share portion of the VFEE.
+   - Note that Ahket only earns the Network Share portion of the CVFEE.
 - Serviceable Obtainable Market (SOM):
    - This is the market segment targeted now.
    - Consists of educational institutions and corporates.
    - There are 2M students graduating from higher educational institutions annually in the US.
-If each student will have 10 applications verified, then there will be 20M verifications, and the market size from 100% the VFEEs is $200M.
+If each student will have 10 applications verified, then there will be 20M verifications, and the market size from 100% the CVFEEs is $200M.
 - Serviceable Addressable Market (SAM):
    - It includes, in addition SOM, Government Agencies, Corporates, Consumers, Certificate Issuers, Reviewes, and Testimonials.
    - There ar 70M new hires in the US annually.
-If each hire will require 4 verifications, then there are 280M verifications, and the market size from 100% the VFEEs is bout $3B.
+If each hire will require 4 verifications, then there are 280M verifications, and the market size from 100% the CVFEEs is bout $3B.
 - Total Addressable Market (TAM):
    - Is the globale market of everything that needs verifications of authenticity.
    - It includes, in additon to SAM, news contents.